Academic Reading & Study Skills for the Non-Native Speaker II

 IV.
 Learning Objectives

-E. understand and use intermediate English grammatical structures to improve reading comprehension.
+- Use intermediate level English grammatical structures to improve reading comprehension.

-F. use passive and active vocabulary to understand and respond to intermediate reading passages.
+- Use receptive and productive vocabulary to understand and respond to intermediate level readings.

 • plagiarism (turning in work not written by you, or lacking proper citation),